-ASEAN member countries complement each other in supporting investors.
+ASEAN member countries strive to complement each other in supporting investors.

 ASEAN is committed to an excellent investment climate for businesses.
-Aside from each ASEAN countries’ individual initiatives, the region offers an investment framework aimed at enticing investors and helping those doing business in the region.
-Newer member countries of ASEAN attract more efficiency-seeking FDI because of their comparative labour cost competitiveness.
-Similarly, some land-constrained ASEAN countries encourage investors from agriculture and plantation industries to operate in neighbouring countries in ASEAN that have abundant lands.
-The practice of finding another ASEAN country to complement current operations has led ASEAN-based investors to deepen their engagements with the region.
+Aside from each countries’ individual initiatives, the region offers an investment framework aimed at enticing investors and helping those doing business in the region.
+Newer member countries attract more efficiency-seeking FDI because of their comparative labor cost competitiveness.
+Similarly, those that are land-constrained encourage investors from agriculture and plantation industries to operate in neighbouring countries that have abundant lands.
+This practice of finding another Southeast Asian country to complement current operations has led investors in the region to further deepen their engagement.

-ASEAN’s workforce is a key draw for investors to the region.
-Human resources range from productive and cost-competitive labour, highly-skilled industry practitioners, and licensed professionals.
-Labour force participation rate in ASEAN is estimated at 70%.
-ASEAN citizens value education.
+ASEAN’s workforce is a key draw for investors.
+Human resources range from productive and cost-competitive labor, highly skilled industry practitioners, and licensed professionals.
+Labor force participation rate is estimated at almost 70%.
+Citizens in the region value education.
 Adult literacy rate ranges from 73% to 96%.
-Every year, the region produces hundreds of thousands university graduates.
-Technical and vocational certificate holders are also filling industry workforce requirements as ASEAN countries continue to support industrial and public training institutes.
-English is commonly used in ASEAN business transactions.
+Every year, the region produces hundreds of thousands of university graduates.
+Technical and vocational certificate holders are also filling industry workforce requirements as countries continue to support industrial and public training institutes.
+English is commonly used in business transactions.